 To set up his simple studio Gary does the following:

 - He places one of the Canon flashguns low down in front of the wall and attaches his own brand Powersnoot attachment and a colored gel.

 - He then sets the flash exposure manually via the slave unit to get a deep rich color from the flash on the wall.

-- The second Canon flash is positioned to the right of the wall, high up on a pole pointing towards the model’s position.
+- The second Canon flash is positioned to the right of the wall, high up on a pole pointing toward the model’s position.

-- The model is asked to face towards the second flash light, or towards the camera.
+- The model is asked to face the second flash light or toward the camera.

-The resultant images demonstrate how effective and dramatic this simple lighting set up truly is.
+The resulting images demonstrate how effective and dramatic this simple lighting setup truly is.

 Don't Miss The Next One!

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: